typelevel/typelevel.github.com/src/gsoc/README.md

 Our community culture embraces curiosity and mentoring and we don’t shy away from experimenting with new and exciting ideas.
 Most of all, we love to make programming joyful and social.

+@:style(bulma-notification)
+  Due to overwhelming participation we have decided only to consider applicants who have completed our [onboarding](https://github.com/typelevel/gsoc-onboarding) before [Friday March 13th anywhere on earth](https://time.is/Anywhere_on_Earth).
+  If you can't make this deadline, we encourage you to participate next year.
+@:@

 ## Getting Started

 We are excited to be a Mentoring Organization in [Google Summer of Code 2026][GSoC]!
 If you are interested to join Typelevel as a GSoC Contributor, here are some ways to get started: